 Transportation Program Incentives

-- Quarterly Carpool Parking Sticker- carpool parking stickers are issued to state employee carpool groups at no cost.
+- Semester Carpool Parking Sticker- carpool parking stickers are issued to state employee carpool groups at no cost.
 Please note: A valid parking permit and the affixed carpool sticker are both required for parking in a campus carpool space.
 These stickers authorize parking in premium carpool spaces located on campus.

 - If you vanpool, bicycle or walk you are entitled to solo preferential parking twelve days per calendar year.